liveBuildKenya/backend-dev-test/readme.md

 ```

 3. Run the migration on the [Data Library](Libraries/Jambopay.Data).
-For more information on how to run migration consult [EfCore migration documentstion](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/?tabs=dotnet-core-cli)
+View the [EfCore migration documentation](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/?tabs=dotnet-core-cli) to know how to run the migrations.

 4. Run the [Web Api project](Presentation/Jambopay.Web.Api)